sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-test-a-contract.md

 })
 ```

-A contract public function must be called on the `self` parameter within the `callPub` callback.
-It is not recommended to test multiple public functions in the `callPub` callack.
+A contract public method must be called on the `self` parameter within the `callPub` callback.
+It is not recommended to test multiple public method in the `callPub` callack.

-### Testing non-public functions
+### Testing non-public methods

-Non-public functions have a return value.
+Non-public methods have a return value.
 You can test it directly by asserting its return value.
 No need to call the verify method.

 ```ts
 describe('Test SmartContract `Demo`', () => {